Weak $E_2$-Morita equivalences via quantization of the 1-shifted cotangent bundle: Introduction

 We summarize the discussion above as follows.

-\paragraph From the table we can see that the structure of the quantization gets more interesting as $n$ increases.
-It is natural to ask what kind of structure the convergent quantization of a 1-shifted symplectic derived stack has.
-The natural answer to this question would be that the quantization is an $E_{n+1}$-Azumaya algebra over the Frobenius twist, which becomes trivial (an $E_{n+1}$-Morita equivalence) once we restrict it to the zero section $X'\rightarrow T^*[n]X'$.
-The purpose of this paper is to investigate the structure of the quantization of $T^*[1]X$ restricted to the zero section $X'\rightarrow T^*[n]X'$.
+\paragraph From the table above we can see that the structure of the quantization gets more interesting as $n$ increases.
+It is natural to ask the following question.

+Generalizing from the table above, the natural answer to this question would be that the quantization is an $E_{n+1}$-Azumaya algebra over the Frobenius twist, which becomes trivial (an $E_{n+1}$-Morita equivalence) once we restrict it to the zero section $X'\rightarrow T^*[n]X'$.
+The purpose of this paper is to investigate the structure of the convergent quantization of the 1-shifted cotangent bundle, $T^*[1]X$, restricted to the zero section $X'\rightarrow T^*[1]X'$.

 \paragraph The notion of $E_n$-Morita equivalence of algebras was recently defined by Haugseng (\cite{Hau}) (or for the ``pointed'' version, see \cite{GwiSch}, \cite{Sch}).
 For nice enough $(\infty,1)$-category $\sC$ the $E_n$-algebras over $\sC$ form an $(\infty, n+1)$-category.
 This category can be described roughly as follows: objects are the $E_n$-algebras, $1$-morphisms are $E_{n-1}$ algebras in bimodules, $2$-morphisms are $E_{n-2}$-algebras in bimodules over the bimodules, etc. This notion recovers the standard Morita 2-category whose objects are associative algebras, 1-morphisms are bimodules and 2-morphisms are morphisms of bimodules (see \cite{AriCalHab} for Azumaya schemes and \cite{Toe} for derived schemes).